-- Keep your Green F/S tag visible (e.g., if you use a sun shield, don’t block your F/S tag).
+- Keep your green F/S tag visible (e.g., if you use a sun shield, don’t block your F/S tag).

-- You need a parking permit for evenings, too!
+- You need a parking permit for the evenings, too!

-- If you forget your tag, then park as a Visitor in one of the 3 garages with Visitor Parking (Ferguson Center, Campus Drive, and North ten Hoor).
+- If you forget your tag, then park as a visitor in one of the three garages with visitor parking: Ferguson Center, Campus Drive, and North ten Hoor.
 The $5 cash you must pay upon entrance is cheaper than the $25-$50 in parking violation fees for parking without a tag!

 - Parking lots marked with the green F/S label are fair game.
 Here is the map!

 - NOTE: Certain lots are dual purpose.
 Check the signs.
 If you park on the side not zoned as F/S, you may get a ticket!

 - If you lose your permit, you can use this form to get a new one for a fee.

 Ordering Textbooks and Course Materials